-Legislation Administering Authority Description National • Constitution Of The Republic Of South Africa (Act 108 Of 1996) RSA Section 24 Nature And Environmental Conservation Ordinance No 19 Of 1974 CAPE NATURE Permit Application if EA is granted.
+Legislation Administering Authority Description National Constitution Of The Republic Of South Africa (Act 108 Of 1996) RSA Section 24 Nature And Environmental Conservation CAPE NATURE Permit Ordinance No 19 Of 1974 CAPE NATURE Application if EA is granted.
 National Environmental Management Act (Act 107 Of 1998) and NEMA 2014 EIA Regulations (As Amended, 2017) DEADP Environmental Authorisation Required National Environmental Management Amendment Act (Act 62 Of 2008) DEADP CAPE NATURE DWS WC HERITAGE Consultation With Relevant Authorities National Veld and Forest Fire Act (Act 101 Of 1998) DAFF As required Firebreaks: property owners required to prepare and maintain firebreaks on the boundary of their property to prevent the spread of fires to neighbouring lands.
-Fire Management Practices: Development of fire management practices to prevent and combat fires.
-Legal duty and responsibility to ensure that veld fires do not break out on their property, and to take preventative measures to minimize the risk of fires spreading.